-- Effective August 24, 2011, the Company formed ROFIN BAASEL Laser India Pvt.
-Ltd. in Mumbai (India) as a wholly-owned subsidiary through its wholly-owned subsidiaries ROFIN-SINAR Laser GmbH (99%) and ROFIN-BAASEL Lasertech GmbH & Co KG (1%).
-It started its operations in October 2011 and is responsible for sales and service of ROFIN laser products in India. - On each of October 26, 2011, and March 12, 2012, the Company purchased an additional 5% of the share capital of m2k-laser GmbH through ROFIN-SINAR Laser GmbH under an option agreement between the Company and the minority shareholders of m2k-laser GmbH.
-As a result of those share purchases, the Company currently holds 90% of the share capital of m2k-laser GmbH. - Effective March 28, 2007, the Company acquired 100% of the common stock of Corelase Oy, Tampere (Finland).
+- On each of October 26, 2011, and March 12, 2012, the Company purchased an additional 5% of the share capital, and on November 18, 2013, the Company purchased the remaining 10% of the shares capital of m2k-laser GmbH through ROFIN-SINAR Laser GmbH under an option agreement between the Company and the minority shareholders of m2k-laser GmbH.
+As a result of those share purchases, the Company currently holds 100% of the share capital of m2k-laser GmbH. - Effective March 28, 2007, the Company acquired 100% of the common stock of Corelase Oy, Tampere (Finland).
 Corelase Oy has considerable experience in semiconductors, optics, and fiber technology.
 Its product lines include ultrashort pulse, mode-locked fiber laser systems, fiber laser modules, and other components.
 The terms of the purchase included payment of a deferred purchase price based on Corelase Oy achieving certain financial targets.
+On

-On December 14, 2011, the Company finalized and paid the deferred purchase price.
-This payment resulted in additional goodwill of \$13.4 million. - Effective September 29, 2011, the Company received the remaining 15% of the share capital of H2B Photonics GmbH through a transfer of shares and now holds 100% of the share capital.
-In May 2012, the Company merged its wholly-owned subsidiary PMB Elektronik GmbH with H2B and named the new formed subsidiary PMB Elektronik GmbH. - Effective December 20, 2012, the Company acquired the remaining 20% of the common stock of ROFIN-BAASEL China Co., Ltd. through its wholly-owned subsidiary RSL.
-The Company currently holds 100% of the share capital of ROFIN-BAASEL China Co., Ltd. - Effective January 8, 2013, the Company acquired the remaining 20% of the common stock of Nanjing Eastern Technologies Company, Ltd. The Company currently holds 100% of the share capital of Nanjing Eastern Technologies Company, Ltd.
+December 14, 2011, the Company finalized and paid the deferred purchase price.
+This payment resulted in additional goodwill of \$13.4 million.

+- Effective September 29, 2011, the Company received the remaining 15% of the share capital of H2B Photonics GmbH through a transfer of shares and now holds 100% of the share capital.
+In May 2012, the Company merged its whollyowned subsidiary PMB Elektronik GmbH with H2B and named the new formed subsidiary PMB Elektronik GmbH. - Effective December 20, 2012, the Company acquired the remaining 20% of the common stock of ROFIN-BAASEL China Co., Ltd. through its wholly-owned subsidiary RSL.
+The Company currently holds 100% of the share capital of ROFIN-BAASEL China Co., Ltd. - Effective January 8, 2013, the Company acquired the remaining 20% of the common stock of Nanjing Eastern Technologies Company, Ltd. The Company currently holds 100% of the share capital of Nanjing Eastern Technologies Company, Ltd. - Effective December 20, 2013, the Company acquired the remaining 12% of the common stock of ROFIN-BAASEL Japan Corp. through its wholly-owned subsidiary RSL.
+The Company currently holds 100% of the share capital of ROFIN-BAASEL Japan Corp. - Effective June 12, 2014, the Company acquired the remaining 5% of the common stock of DILAS Diodenlaser GmbH through its wholly-owned subsidiary RSTE.
+The Company currently holds 100% of the share capital of DILAS Diodenlaser GmbH.